Healthy Homes Assessment Wairoa

 Wairoa Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement for all Wairoa and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is required in all Wairoa and New Zealand rental homes where it’s reasonably practicable to put in.

-• Private landlords and property managers should ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.
+• Private landlords and property managers must ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of any new, renewed , or altered lease.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.

-• All households rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2024